davestewart/chrome-mv3-uncached-favicons/README.md

 ## Performance

-The approach is certainly slower than the initial load of cached bookmarks, however it seems to be fast-enough that on a screen of perhaps 20-30 bookmarks it would not be noticeable.
+The approach is certainly slower than the initial load of cached bookmarks, however it seems to be fast-enough that on a screen of perhaps 50 or so bookmarks it would not be noticeable on initial paint.

 In the screenshot above my (admittedly, blazing-fast M3) it takes about 1.5 seconds to process all the nearly 2000 individual domains in nearly 7000 bookmarks: